 Vala is the name of Blake’s great unpublished work.
 Vala is also a character in Blake’s mythology.
 She is restless and difficult to pinpoint and gets almost immediately pushed into the background of Blake’s story about the fall and resurrection of Albion.
 Hence, Vala is referred to as the shadowy female and is a liminal, dark but potentially alluring force to be reckoned with.
 She represents what is fallen about ‘man’.
 She is also a stand-in for Nature in Blake’s complicated world of symbols and carefully layered and only gradually emerging mechanisms of meaning.

 Each issue of the annual magazine is loosely built around a subject.
-Issue 1 is themed around Children and Lockdown, issue 2 focused on concepts of Gender and (Invisible) Female Bodies and Issue 3 explores Blake and Nature.
-Issue 4 will attempt to tackle the topic of ‘War and Peace’ in order to yet again engage with a topic of global reach.
+Issue 1 is themed around Children and Lockdown, issue 2 focuses on concepts of Gender and (Invisible) Female Bodies and Issue 3 explores Blake and Nature.
+Issue 4 tackles the topic of ‘War and Peace’ in order to yet again engage with a topic of global reach.

-If this theme speaks to you, please write to us to share your idea (academic, creative, popular) and output (original art, original writing) so that we can advise on length.
+The theme for VALA issue 5 will be ‘God’, and attitudes towards religion from a Blakean angle and at the interface of art, religion and science.
+If you would like to contribute to a future issue of VALA please write to us to share your idea (academic, creative, popular) and output (original art, original writing) so that we can advise on suitability and length.
+Please read more details of our submissions process here.
 In exceptional cases we will invite longer pieces.
-As a team, we work closely together.
 The Committee of The Blake Society acts as Editorial Board.
 We also offer the opportunity to contribute shorter pieces to our Emanations blog.

-Our intent is to publish each new issue of VALA on the anniversary of Blake’s birth, 28 November.
+Our intent is to publish each new issue of VALA as a digital download on the anniversary of Blake’s birth,